 Is acupuncture helpful?

 Acupuncture is something many of us have heard about before.
-What can it actually treat though?
-In this article, I will discuss some of the conditions it can treat.
-I will also make mention of some things you should consider before initiating care.
+But what can it actually treat?
+In this article, I will discuss some of the conditions it can address.
+I will also mention some things you should consider before initiating care.

 Brief acupuncture background